Mists of Pandaria Beast Mastery Hunter PvE Guide

 Tier 6 Talents, level 90:

 The best choice here really depends on how many you are fighting.
 Glaive is the best single target choice and Barrage the A of E choice.
+Damage for all of these will change in Warlords.

 - Glaive Toss is the optimal DPS choice for single target attacks.